rqlite/rqlite.io/content/en/docs/Guides/cdc/_index.md

 ## Overview
 _Check out the [CDC announcement blog post](https://philipotoole.com/rqlite-9-0-real-time-change-data-capture-for-distributed-sqlite/) for a practical demonstration of CDC_.

-CDC captures INSERT, UPDATE, and DELETE activity and sends it to a user‑defined HTTP endpoint as JSON.
-Only the cluster Leader transmits and delivery is **at least once**.
+CDC captures INSERT, UPDATE, and DELETE activity and sends it to a user-defined HTTP endpoint as JSON.
+Only the cluster Leader transmits, and delivery is **at least once**.
 Duplicates are rare in normal operation and can be deduped downstream via an always-unique _CDC Event Index_.

 ## Guarantees and design

-* **At‑least‑once** delivery to the webhook.
+* **At-least-once** delivery to the webhook.
 Receiving HTTP 200 or 202 from the destination web server is considered a delivery.
-* **Leader‑only emission.** Followers never transmit, but still record events to disk-backed FIFO queue per node.
-This ensures a Follower which is subsequently elected Leader doesn't omit to send any CDC events.
+* **Leader-only emission.** Followers never transmit, but still record events to a disk-backed FIFO queue on each node.
+This ensures that a Follower which is subsequently elected Leader doesn't fail to send any CDC events.
-* **High‑water mark (HWM).** The Leader continually broadcasts the Raft index of highest successfuly delivered event.
-Other nodes the drop CDC events with an index less than the HWM.
+* **High-water mark (HWM).** The Leader continually broadcasts the Raft index of the highest successfully delivered event.
+Other nodes then drop CDC events with an index less than the HWM.
 Any new Leader also skips events with an index ≤ HWM when reading or replaying.
-The period between these broadcasts is configurable - the shorter the interval, the fewer potential event retransmissions when a Leader election takes place, or a cluster restarts.
+The period between these broadcasts is configurable -- the shorter the interval, the fewer potential event retransmissions when a Leader election takes place, or a cluster restarts.
-* **No dependence on the Raft log for replay.** Thanks to the disk-backed FIFO queue CDC is independent of Raft log or any log compaction.
+* **No dependence on the Raft log for replay.** Thanks to the disk-backed FIFO queue, CDC is independent of the Raft log and of any log compaction.

 ## Enabling CDC